-Cape Town cuts water usage limit by nearly half
+Cape Town cuts water use limit by nearly half

 And as the crisis has taken hold, Capetonians have not been doing enough to curb their water use, further aggravating the scarcity.
 Only an estimated 55% of the city's residents are actually sticking to their allotted water per day, according to last week's figures issued by authorities.

-The city is now working to upgrade its water systems and help stretch the current supply, but officials say residents need to step up, too.
+The city is now working to upgrade its water systems -- rushing to build desalination, aquifer and water-recycling projects -- and help stretch the current supply, but officials say residents need to step up, too.

 "It is quite unbelievable that a majority of people do not seem to care and are sending all of us headlong towards Day Zero," the mayor's office said in January.
 "We can no longer ask people to stop wasting water.
 We must force them."